 Below is a summary of all eight spiritual milestones of our growth into maturity in Christ:

 Except for the first two feasts, there were days or months before you came to the next feast.
 These gaps of time represent the walk we have before we reach the next milestone.
-This is where we walk out what we received at the previous milestone.
+This is where we walk out of what we received at the previous milestone.

-Part 2: The Spiritual Milestones as Seen in the Tabernacle
+Part 2: The Spiritual Milestones as Seen in The Tabernacle

-The bitter herbs represent the growing pains along the way…the tests, trials & challenges to overcome.
-The Laver is where the priests washed…symbolic of being washed in the water of the Word.
+The bitter herbs represent the growing pains along the way, the tests, trials, and challenges to overcome.
+The Laver is where the priests washed.
+It’s symbolic of being washed in the water of the Word.
 Our first big walk after receiving Jesus as our Savior is walking according to the Word.
-The Word begins to cleanse our minds, walk, & works.
+The Word begins to cleanse our minds, walk, and works.

-Then during the eight days of the Feasts of Tabernacles the two clouds merge to become one cloud.
+During the eight days of the Feasts of Tabernacles, the two clouds merge to become one cloud.
 The cloud of incense is “swallowed up” into the cloud of Christ.
 Christ the Body is resurrected to join Christ the Head.
+Now, let’s look at the distinction between the milestones and the gaps between them.

-These Biblical feast days begin at sunset & end at the following sunset.
-The first two feasts are consecutive.
-On the 14th the Lamb is slain.
-It’s blood is put on the home’s entryway.
-The lamb is then prepared to eat.
 Supper is just after sunset, the beginning of the 15th.
-The Lamb is eaten entirely (including the unfavored parts) with unleavened bread & bitter herbs.
-Soon after, the Lord passes over you to guard you from the destroyer.
-Once the destroyer has passed by, then flee from home and from the land of bondage.
+The Lamb is eaten entirely, including the unfavored parts, with unleavened bread and bitter herbs.
+Soon after, the Lord passes over you to guard you against the destroyer.
+Once the destroyer has passed by, then, flee from home and from the land of bondage.

-If you don’t leave the first three milestones to get to the 4th, then you miss being a part of the marriage covenant with the Lord at the 4th milestone.
-If you don’t walk by the Spirit beyond the 4th milestone then you won’t hear the call of the 5th…and so on.
+If you don’t leave the first three milestones to get to the 4th, then, you miss being a part of the marriage covenant with the Lord at the 4th milestone.
+If you don’t walk by the Spirit beyond the 4th milestone, then, you won’t hear the call of the 5th and so on.
 We are strengthened by each walk to go on.

-Below we see the distinction between the milestones and the distances between them.
+Below, we see the distinction between the milestones and the distances between them.
 The milestones are provided by Christ.
 The walk between them is our part by grace through faith.
 We have seven distances to walk.
 Each one is walking out a further stage of the growth of His life in us.
 It starts with an incorruptible seed which grows up into an incorruptible life.

-In the second, the lamb is roasted with fire, eaten entirely, and then one immediately leaves that home to go live in tents.
+In the second, the lamb is roasted with fire and eaten entirely.
+Then, one immediately leaves that home to go live in tents.
 The first feast makes the second possible.
 The first has not been received if it is not acted upon.

-Part 3: The Eighth Milestone is Christ, the Fulfillment of the First Seven
+Part 3: The Eighth Milestone is Christ, The Fulfillment of The First Seven

-At each milestone we receive more of His life to help us walk out the next stage of our journey.
+At each milestone, we receive more of His life to help us walk out the next stage of our journey.
 Jesus Christ is the eighth milestone.
 The goal is to be found mature in Him.

 We first look at Jesus Christ, the Lamb upon the throne.
 He is there because He was obedient unto death, even the death of the cross, (Philippians 2:8-11).
 We too are called to rule with Christ as His Kings, (Revelation 1:6).
 We too must humble ourselves and obey.

-“…Grace to you, and peace, from Him who is, and who was, and who is coming, and from THE SEVEN SPIRITS THAT ARE BEFORE [you get to] HIS THRONE,” — Revelation 1:4 YLT
+“Grace to you, and peace, from Him who is, and who was, and who is coming, and from THE SEVEN SPIRITS THAT ARE BEFORE [you get to] HIS THRONE,” — Revelation 1:4 (YLT)